-If you wondering how to become a US citizen, the first step is usually to file an application for naturalization by filing Form N-400.
-This is how you begin the process of converting your Green Card into a Certificate of Citizenship.
-However, there are many eligibility requirements you have to meet in order to qualify to begin the naturalization process.
+If you’re wondering how to become a US citizen, the first step is usually to file an application for naturalization by filing Form N-400.
+This is how you begin the process of converting your Green Card (Permanent Resident Card) into a Certificate of Citizenship.
+However, the Department of Homeland Security has many eligibility requirements that Lawful Permanent Residents have to meet to qualify to begin the naturalization process.

-In this comprehensive guide, we will explore the main options available to obtain US citizenship, the requirements, the application process, costs, wait times, the benefits of becoming an American citizen, and all the other important things you need to know.
+In this guide, we’ll explore the main options available to obtain US citizenship, the requirements, the application process, costs, wait times, the benefits of becoming an American citizen, and all the other important things you need to know.

 Becoming a United States citizen is a significant milestone for immigrants who want to fully participate in American society and enjoy the rights and privileges that come with it.
-US citizenship offers numerous benefits, including the ability to vote in federal elections, run for public office, sponsor family members for immigration, and gain protection from deportation.
+Being an American citizen offers numerous benefits, including the ability to vote in federal elections, run for public office, sponsor family members for immigration, and gain protection from deportation.

 • Voting rights: US citizens have the right to vote in federal, state, and local elections.
 Voting is a fundamental way to participate in the democratic process and shape the country’s future.

 • Eligibility for public office: US citizens can run for and hold public office at various levels of government, from local positions to the presidency.
-Citizenship opens the door to leadership opportunities.
+U.S. citizenship opens the door to leadership opportunities.

 • Sponsorship of relatives: US citizens can sponsor certain family members for immigration to the United States, including spouses, parents, children, and siblings.
 This can help reunite families.

-• Protection from deportation: US citizens are not subject to deportation due to immigration violations.
-They have the security of knowing they cannot be removed from the country based on their immigration status.
+• Protection from deportation: US citizens aren’t subject to deportation due to immigration violations.
+They have the security of knowing they can’t be removed from the country based on their immigration status.

 • Access to federal benefits: Some federal benefits and programs, such as Social Security and Medicare, are available exclusively to US citizens.